dog-broad/CRT/Data_Structures.md

     4a.
 If N does not exist ⇒ Do nothing.
     4b.
 If p next is Tail ⇒ make p as new tail.
     4c.
 If N is present, p's next is p's next's next.

+# Stack

+Stack is an ADT(abstract data type) that stores items in the order of Last-In/First-Out (LIFO) or First-In/Last-Out (FILO) manner.

+## Stack Terminologies

+Top ⇒ The topmost element of the stack.
+Size ⇒ The number of elements in the stack.
+Capacity ⇒ The maximum number of elements that can be stored in the stack.
+Overflow ⇒ If we try to push an element into a full stack, then it is called an overflow condition.
+Underflow ⇒ If we try to pop an element from an empty stack, then it is called an underflow condition.

+## Stack Operations

+Main operations:
+    1. Push ⇒ Insert an item at the top of the stack.   || O(1)
+    2. Pop ⇒ Remove an item from the top of the stack.  || O(1)

+Auxiliary operations:
+    1. isEmpty ⇒ Check if the stack is empty.   || O(1)
+    2. isFull ⇒ Check if the stack is full.     || O(1)
+    3. front ⇒ Get the value of the top element without removing it.    || O(1)
+    4. getNth ⇒ Get the value of the nth element from the top.  || O(n)

+## Stack Applications

+1. Evaluation of an equation.
+2. Reversing a string.
+3. Undo/Redo.
+4. Backtracking.
+5. Function calls.
+6. Parenthesis matching.
+7. Infix to Postfix conversion.

+## Stack Implementation

+1. Array Implementation
+2. Linked List Implementation